dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 To install the latest .NET WebAssembly tools for AOT compilation and runtime relinking:

-* Uninstall any earlier `microsoft-net-sdk-blazorwebassembly-aot` workloads, if they were installed on the system earlier.
+* Uninstall any `microsoft-net-sdk-blazorwebassembly-aot` workloads, if they were installed on the system earlier.
 * Install the `wasm-tools` workload.

 Execute the following commands from an administrator command prompt: